shermand100/pinode-doge/README.md

 [See this project wiki page for info on supported hardware](https://github.com/shermand100/pinode-doge/wiki/Hardware)

 ## One-line Install
-### Raspberry Pi OS
+### Raspberry Pi OS (Raspian)
 Flash your storage media with Raspberry Pi OS (lite) in your normal way.
 SSH into your fresh Pi, then it's as simple as running the one line below.

 `wget -O - https://raw.githubusercontent.com/shermand100/pinode-doge/main/Install-PiNode-DOGE.sh | bash`

 Once installed you can interact with your node via the Web-UI from another device on the same network at http://pinodedoge.local or http://device-ip-of-node

 *Did you know the Raspberry models Pi3 and above support boot from USB?
-Thats right, not more need for slow MicroSD, flash your OS straight to USB storage for USB3 speeds! https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#usb-mass-storage-boot
+Thats right, no more need for slow MicroSD, flash your OS straight to USB storage for USB3 speeds! https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#usb-mass-storage-boot

-### Armbian Debian Bullseye
+### Armbian Ubuntu Jammy
-Flash your storage media with [Armbian Debian Bullseye for your device](https://www.armbian.com/download/) (lite if available) in your normal way.
+Flash your storage media with [Armbian Ubuntu Jammy for your device](https://www.armbian.com/download/) (lite if available) in your normal way.
 SSH into your device as `root` with password `1234`.
 Create user `pinodedoge` but remain logged in as `root` Then run the one line below:

 `wget -O - https://raw.githubusercontent.com/shermand100/pinode-doge/main/Install-PiNode-DOGE.sh | bash`